Setting Nutrition Education Goals

 Setting Goals for Measurement and Evaluation

-Tucson International Academy is committed to improve academic perfotmance.
+Tucson International Academy is committed to improving academic performance.
 Educators, administrators, parents, health practitioners and communities must consider the critical role student health plays in academic stamina and performance and adapt the school environment to ensure students’ basic nourishment and activity needs are met.
-To ensure widespread understanding of the benefits to school environments where nutritious foods are provided and where students have an opportunity for physical activity, a public awareness campaign that highlights research demonstrating the positive relationship between good nutrition, physical activity, and capacity of students to develop and learn should be conducted.
+To ensure widespread understanding of the nutritional and academic benefits received in school environments a public awareness campaign that highlights research demonstrating the positive relationship between good nutrition, physical activity, and capacity of students to develop and learn should be conducted.

 Establish and maintain a TIA Wellness Committee with the purposes of: